 The Mercer Hotel maintains a fleet of chauffeured cars, and guests can arrange for airport pick-up with the concierge.
 The nearest airport is LaGuardia.
 Visitors can take a taxi from there or opt for the true New York experience by taking the subway.
 The nearest subway station to the hotel is right around the corner on Prince Street.

 For those planning to rent a car at the airport, they will need to get on the Brooklyn Queens Expressway East at 23rd Avenue.
 Stay on the Expressway, which is also I-278 West, for just over two miles.
 Take Exit 35, which is marked as I-495/Long Island Expressway, towards the Midtown Tunnel.
 Stay in the left lane through the tunnel, taking the left exit marked as Downtown.
-Make a left onto East 35th Street.
-Take a right onto 2nd Avenue.
+Make a left onto East 35th Street, then take a right onto 2nd Avenue.
 Make another right onto East 14th Street.
 The next turn will be a left onto Broadway.
 Following Broadway for nearly a mile, drivers will need to make a right onto West Houston Street.
-After several hundred feet, make a left onto Mercer Street.
-The hotel will be on the right.
+After several hundred feet, make a left onto Mercer Street, the hotel will be on the right.